darktable-org/dtdocs/content/preferences-settings/processing.md

 : - _large_ takes roughly 75% of your system memory and 90% of your GPU memory.
 This is the best option if you are only using darktable on your system and/or are exporting a lot of images.

-: - _unrestricted_ is not generally recommended.
-In this mode darktable may attempt to use more memory than your system has available.
-This might be _possible_ if your system uses swapping when all of its system memory is taken, but it could lead to system instability.
-Use this mode with care, only when exporting very large images that darktable cannot otherwise handle.

 : See the [memory & performance tuning](../special-topics/mem-performance.md#darktable-resources) section for more information.

 prefer performance over quality